AyoAlfonso/RDT/README.md

 - Eslint Mocha & API component Tests

 ## How To Run The App
+Using node/8.16.2

-`yarn install` to create our node_modules folder Instal mocha globally
+`yarn install` to create our node_modules folder Instal mocha globally if you do not already have it installed

 Change `.env_example` to `.env`
-Run the `yarn build` to export js into folder called lib with babel Run `yarn lint` to lint test what we have in the lib Run the tests with `yarn test`
+Run the tests with `yarn test`
 Run the below docker commands

 `docker build -t resindrone .`
 `docker run -p 4500:4500 -p 5000:5000 resindrone`

-Build context to Docker daemon is 56.05MB [well trimmed] Go to http://0.0.0.0:4500/admin/home and log in with password: **resinadmin**
+Build context to Docker daemon is 49.73MB [well trimmed] Go to http://0.0.0.0:4500/admin/home and log in with password: **resinadmin**

 Trade offs